 In our opinion, the accompanying consolidated balance sheet and the related consolidated statements of income, of stockholders' equity and comprehensive income, and of cash flows present fairly, in all material respects, the financial position of Forrester Research, Inc. and its subsidiaries at December 31, 2010, and the results of their operations and their cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
 Also in our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2010, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
 The Company's management is responsible for these financial statements, for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting.
 Our responsibility is to express opinions on these financial statements, and on the Company's internal control over financial reporting based on our integrated audit.
-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audit in accordance with the standards of the Public Company Accounting Deversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement and whether effective internal control over financial reporting was maintained in all material respects.
-Our audit of the financial statements included examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-Our audit of internal control over financial reporting included obtaining an understanding of internal control over financial reporting, assessing the risk that a material weakness exists, and testing and evaluating the design and operating effectiveness of internal control based on the assessed risk.
-Our audit also included performing such other procedures as we considered necessary in the circumstances.
-We believe that our audit provides a reasonable basis for our opinions.
+Our audit of the financial statements, and evaluating the overall financial statement presentation.
+Our audit of internal control over financial reporting was maintained in all material respects.
+Our audit of the financial statements are free of material misstatement and whether effective internal control over financial reporting was maintained in all material r